Penal substitution: Criticisms

-Socinus thought that Jesus was not himself God and that he had not come in the flesh to intentionally die for humanity.
-Socinus argued against the Trinity.
-It thus follows as a natural consequence that it would be unjust to punish Jesus for the sins of others.
-Similarly, his argument that a temporary death of one would not be sufficient to pay for all mankind's sins also flows from his premise that Jesus was only an ordinary man.

 Calvin's general framework, coinciding as it did with a rising respect for law, considered as a bulwark against the ferments of war, revolution and civil insurrection, remained normative for Reformed Christians for the next three centuries.
 Moreover, if Socinus spoke from the point of view of the radical reformers, there were also Catholics for whom the idea of a "legal" penal substitution would weaken the magisterial doctrines of sanctification, the spiritual life of the believer, and his or her appropriation of the divine mystery through the sacraments of penance and the Eucharist.

 Further, with the development of notions of inalienable personal responsibility in law, the idea of "penal" substitution has become less easy to maintain.
 In modern law, the punishment of the innocent and the acquittal of the guilty is regarded as the perfect example of injustice.
 Anglican theologian F. W. Dillistone stated that "no strictly penal theology of the atonement can be expected to carry conviction in the world of the twentieth century."

 Among the problems identified is that the word "penal" implies an association with law, but the relationship between theological ideas and social institutions such as the law changes.
 The contemporary argument as to the relationship of human rights to positive law is a modern extension of this.

 Secondly, ideas of justice and punishment are not the same in Jewish law, imperial Roman law, sixteenth-century European law and modern common law.
 Thus, for instance, "satisfaction" and "merit" are understandable within the context of Roman law, but sit less easily within either Old or New Testament conceptions.
 Likewise, when the word "penal" is used, it raises as many questions about the different theories of punishment, past and present.

 Thirdly, in Calvin's work, and subsequently, there is an interplay between legal and cultic language.
 Words such as "curse", "expiation", "propitiation", "wrath", and "sacrifice" appear together with sixteenth-century legal language.
 "The framework is legal, the process is cultic.
 Removal of legal sanctions is equated with freedom of access in worship."
 Calvin contends that it was necessary for Jesus to suffer through a judicial process and to be condemned as a criminal (even though the process was flawed and Pilate washed his hands of the condemnation), but tying this to the need for sacrifice "proved to be a dead weight upon the thinking and imagining of Reformed Christendom." according to Dillistone.